Akul2010/Akul2010/README.md

 LANGUAGES:
 - ENGLISH
 - SPANISH (not a lot)
+- HINDI

 ### 🌱 I’m currently learning:
 CODING LANGUAGES:
 - JAVA
 - C++
-- C#
 - R
 - DART
-- TYPESCRIPT
 - VISUAL BASIC
-- F#

 LANGUAGES:
 - GERMAN
-- HINDI

 ### 🤔 I’m looking for help with:
-- Using databases in Flutter
-- Working on my new voice assistant at the AkulAI organization(https://github.com/Akul-AI).
+- Working on my new voice assistant at the AkulAI organization (https://github.com/Akul-AI).

 ### 💬 Ask me about:
 - Any errors in any of my projects